-- Pregnant women, older people, young children and people with weakened immune systems should not eat raw seafood such as:
+- Pregnant individuals, older people, young children and people with weakened immune systems should avoid raw seafood such as:

-- Refrigerated smoked seafood, such as salmon, cod, trout, tuna or mackeral, is usually labeled as "novo-style," "lox," "kippered," "smoked" or "jerky."
+- Refrigerated smoked seafood, such as salmon, cod, trout, tuna or mackerel, these are usually labeled as "novo-style," "lox," "kippered," "smoked" or "jerky."